Wednesday July 30, 2014

 We help the weak and the helpless because it’s the right thing to do.
 Everybody, except perhaps Conan the Barbarian, agrees on that.
 The great question is how to help?
 What is the best way to help the helpless, and what are we trying to do when we help them?
 Conservatives believe that the experience of the last century is unequivocal.
 Government welfare is a very bad way to help the poor, for anyone supplied with a pension, whether from his father or from the government, will respond with reduced work effort.
 Today’s government welfare is, after all, merely a continuation of the “outdoor relief” of the old Poor Law.
 Where once the poor were bossed around, face to face, by the parish beadle, today they are bossed around by the state bureaucracy.
 What the poor learn from parish beadles and government bureaucrats is a contempt for government.
 Unfortunately, the poor also learn the cunning needed to scam the system, and that is anti-social.
 What is needed is to accept the poor as members of the community and interact with them as members of the community, to insist that the poor be integrated and socialized into society, full members of society expected to contribute to the community with that most precious resource, time, and not be set apart in an inner-city ghetto and stigmatized as beings that are less than full citizens.

 We work to understand people different from ourselves because that is the beginning of wisdom.
 Humans have always regarded the “other” as idiotic or worse.
 Back in the classical age Greeks used the word “barbarian” as onomatopoeia from the way the Greeks mimicked the speech of non-Greeks: “bar bar bar.”
-In the modern era we look down on other people more politely, using developmental psychology to explain the differences between people, and it issues from Hegel and his Phenomenology of Spirit (or Mind).
+In the modern era we look down on other people more politely, using developmental psychology to explain the differences between people, after Hegel and his Phenomenology of Spirit (or Mind).
 For conservatives, the approach of Eric Voegelin is more comfortable.
 He views the development of human consciousness as the move from compactness to differentiation.
 Anyone can throw a ball.
 But some people, called major league baseball pitchers, have developed the skill to throw a ball with extraordinary accuracy and speed.

 That’s the agenda for the new conservative, an American manifesto to conjure up a vision of life after liberalism.
 The question is what to do about it.
 As conservatives, we do not believe in root and branch change to the United States, the “fundamental transformation” sought by President Obama.
 We believe in practical, sensible change.
 And that means change first of all in the moral/cultural realm of American life, a kind of Great Awakening, just as the movement against plantation slavery erupted as a moral movement in the late 18th century.
 From the movement in the moral/cultural sector change will come to the other sectors as a harvest comes from a sowing, complementary changes in the politics and the economy of this nation, so that people will again say to each other in America, as Ronald Reagan once said, that “you and I have a rendezvous with destiny” in “this, the last best hope of man on earth.”12 America will always be a beacon, “a magnet for all who must have freedom, for all the pilgrims from all the lost places who are hurtling through the darkness, toward home.”13